robert-zaremba/robert-zaremba.github.io/_sources/2012/01/02/how_to_add_gps__geolocation__tags_to_photos.txt

 The best are those command line - they allow to easy scripting!

+As noted by `Darek <http://disqus.com/derekc6o/>`_ to make your GPS geolocation usefull you should specify following data:

+* longitude degrees + direction ref (north or south)
+* latitude  degrees + direction ref (east or west)

 Example of using exiftool
 *set longtitude latitude with exiftool*